Acumen (organization): Investment model

-In 2017, Acumen invested in PEG Africa, the leading pay-as-you-go solar home system distribution company in West Africa.
-PEG Africa launched in Ghana in 2015, and today serves customers across Ghana, Côte d'Ivoire and Senegal, bringing affordable solar products to those who do not have access to the electrical grid.

-Social Return on Investment

 When investing in businesses, Acumen measures success in the number of lives reached in bottom of the pyramid markets.
 For them, success is correlated with the social change that occurs in people's lives.
 For example, when looking to invest in a company that makes and distributes anti-malarial bed nets, Acumen uses numbers to measure the social impact of this company.
 This means that greater number of anti-malarial bed nets manufactured and distributed, the more impact the company made.
 If a company builds toilets and shower facilities in urban slums and business districts, the success of this investment is measured by the number of times the toilet and shower facilities are used.

-Acumen measures the immediate output and considers it when looking for businesses to invest in, but doesn't focus on whether these social changes are contributing to decrease in malaria or improvement in health and environment.
+Acumen measures the immediate output and considers it when looking for businesses to invest in, but does not focus on whether these social changes are contributing to decrease in malaria or improvement in health and environment.
 Its former CEO, Brian Trelstad argues that the latter approach is complicated, expensive and impractical for emerging companies.
 Instead, Acumen measures between output and impact, i.e. distribution of bed nets to reduction of malaria.

+Programs and funds

+Enhanced Livelihood Investment Initiative

+In 2015, Acumen, Unilever and the Clinton Guistra Enterprise Partnership, part of the Clinton Foundation, launched an initiative called the Enhanced Livelihood Investment Initiative to improve the lives of farmers and their communities in Africa, South Asia, Latin America and the Caribbean.
+The initiative involved a three-year, $10 million commitment to improve the economic lives of farmers by creating and improving privately held companies which links the farmers to Unilever's global supply chain and distribution network.